inscapist/EVA/README.md

 ## First boot
 1. run `nmtui` to setup your wifi.
-2. run `passwd` to change your password.
+2. run `sudo passwd $USER` to change your password.
 3. run `Hyprland`.

 ## Setting up a new machine